DanWlker/tree-sitter-go_tags/README.md

 1. Copy the contents of [`queries/highlights.scm`](/queries/highlights.scm) from this repo into `<your nvim config folder>/queries/go_tags/highlights.scm` to enable syntax highlighting (if anyone knows a better way do let me know)

-1. Add this to your `queries/go/injections.scm` to inject it into go tags
+1. Add this to your `<your nvim config folder>/queries/go/injections.scm` to inject it into go tags

   ```
   (field_declaration